supervisely-ecosystem/ui-widgets-demos/019_done_label/README.md

 ### Create app layout

-Prepare some widgets for demo.
-In this tutorial we will use `Button`, `Progress` widgets
+In this tutorial we will use `Button`, `Progress` widgets for demo.

 ```python
 done_label.hide()